 Abigail Turrisi (work study, Fall 2018)

 Abigail serves as the work-study student for the Center and the Assistant Producer for Media Inside Out.
 She is a junior studying Media Studies and Production within Klein College of Media and Communication.
 She is expected to graduate in May 2020.
-In the future, Abigail hopes to pursue a career within children’s media or late-night entertainment.
+In the future, Abigail hopes to pursue a career within the media industry and is considering children’s media or late-night entertainment.
 For more on Abigail, check out her LinkedIn.

 Former Project Staff: